Dresovense/orange3-textable/docs/doc/widgets/convert.rst

 The basic version of the widget (see :ref:`figure 1 <convert_fig1>` below) is essentially limited to the **Encoding** section, which allows the user to select an encoding for the output data.
-This can be done separately for the data emitted in Orange Canvas *Table* format on the default output channel (**Orange table** drop-down menu) and for the data possibly exported to a text file in tab-delimited format (**Output File**).
+This can be done for the data possibly exported to a text file in tab-delimited format (**Output File**).
 If certain characters cannot be converted to the specified encoding (for example accentuated characters in the ASCII encoding), they are automatically replaced by corresponding HTML